kekehurry/coderserver_docker/README.md

 This Dockerfile is particularly designed for easier use of the MIT Media Lab NECsys.

+### Connect NECsys

+follow the official guidance of NECsys and connect to a matlaber node : https://nuwiki.media.mit.edu/bin/view/Necsysdocs/MatlaberNotes

 ### Clone this repository

 `git clone https://github.com/kekehurry/coderserver_docker.git`